Tamak2803/SmartCampus/README.md

 ```bash
 ./run-stack.sh
 ```
-*This command runs a clean Maven build, packages the binaries into executable JARs, spins up the RabbitMQ Docker container, pauses for 10 seconds to allow the broker to accept sockets, and boots all 5 backend engines as background processes.*
+*This command runs a clean Maven build, packages the binaries into executable JARs, spins up the RabbitMQ Docker container, pauses for 10 seconds to allow the broker to initialize, and boots all 5 backend engines as background processes.*

 ### Step 4: Verify Background Processes are Active
 Check your system thread pool using the native Windows utility via Git Bash: